ErpNetDocs/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

 - A **“+” button** next to navigation items allows you to create new records directly
 - This mirrors the familiar “+ New” behavior found in navigators

-It shortens the path from intent to action, especially when working repeatedly inside the same business area.
+It shortens the path from intent to action, especially when working repeatedly into the same business area.

 ---

-## App-scoped notifications inside navigation
+## App-scoped notifications into navigation

 Each application can expose a **Notifications section** directly in its navigation panel: